Skip to Content

 Chopard

 Chopard’s Ice Cube Collection is for fine-jewelry lovers who always keep their cool.
 (Case in point: the maison’s new spokesperson and downtown denizen Bella Hadid.)
 In each piece, small blocks are used to evoke the feeling of an urban skyline at night, with diamonds filling the role of glittering windows.
 The collection is a stylish next step for Chopard’s signature ice cube design, first used in a watch by artistic director and co-president Caroline Scheufele.
-That was in 1999, and today the range includes bangles, earrings, pendants, cuffs, and a choker and bracelet made of mirror-polished, 18-karat rose gold and diamonds—and, yes, collecting is encouraged, and perhaps inevitable. (from $2,630; chopard.com) —Ashley Baker
+That was in 1999, and today the range includes bangles, earrings, pendants, cuffs, and a choker and bracelet made of mirror-polished, 18-karat rose gold and diamonds—and, yes, collecting is encouraged, and perhaps inevitable.
+(Price available upon request; chopard.com) —Ashley Baker

 WATCH